Editorial photograph of cloud infrastructure visualised at night with city lights and data flow lines

 Azure pricing is built to feel inevitable.
 Once a workload migrates, the discount engine works against the customer in ways that are not obvious in the original commercial conversation.
 Reservation defaults, hybrid use benefit gaps, and consumption forecasting that rewards over commitment all conspire to push the run rate above the original budget by twenty to forty percent inside the first eighteen months.
 The buyer side discipline that produces defensible Azure economics is the same in shape as the legacy on premise discipline.
 License position management, contract metric review, and renewal negotiation.
 The execution moves to a different surface.

-This playbook covers the full Azure commercial discipline for the chief information officer who carries the Azure renewal, the EA enrolment, or the MCA agreement in their fiscal year.
+This playbook covers the full Azure commercial discipline for the chief information officer who carries the Azure renewal, the EA enrollment, or the MCA agreement in their fiscal year.
 It is the buyer side counterplay to the publisher's reservation, savings plan, and hybrid use benefit positioning.
 None of it is theoretical.
 Every position has been argued, and won, in a live Microsoft commercial event.

 The commercial shape

 Azure can be procured under three commercial frameworks.
-Enterprise Agreement enrolment, Microsoft Customer Agreement, or Cloud Solution Provider through a partner.
+Enterprise Agreement enrollment, Microsoft Customer Agreement, or Cloud Solution Provider through a partner.
 Each carries different discount discipline, different commitment mechanics, and different renewal negotiation surfaces.
-The single most underused buyer side lever is the choice between EA enrolment and MCA direct.
+The single most underused buyer side lever is the choice between EA enrollment and MCA direct.
 Most enterprises default to whichever framework was in place at the start of the cloud migration.
 Most should revisit the choice every three years.

-EA enrolment carries level based discount discipline.
+EA enrollment carries level based discount discipline.
 The discount tightens as the consumption commitment rises.
 The renewal cycle aligns to the broader Microsoft EA, which gives the customer a single negotiation surface but constrains the cloud specific levers.
 MCA direct carries a different shape.
 The discount profile is more transparent.
-The commitment mechanic is per service rather than enrolment wide.
+The commitment mechanic is per service rather than enrollment wide.
 The renewal cycle is annual rather than triennial.
 For most large enterprises, the choice produces a defensible delta of fifteen to twenty five percent on the run rate.

 For the broader Microsoft EA discipline, see our Microsoft services overview, the Microsoft Knowledge Hub, and the EA renewal playbook.